Beall–Dawson House: History

 The Beall–Dawson House was built circa 1815 for Upton Beall and his wife and daughters.
-Beall, from a prominent Georgetown family, was Clerk of the Court for the county, and he wanted a home that would reflect his wealth and status.
+Beall, from a prominent Georgetown family, was Clerk of the Court for the county, as well as a director of the Washington Turnpike Company, a board member of the Rockville Academy, and a warden and vestryman of the local Episcopal Church.
+His home reflects his wealth and status.
 In 1815, Rockville was a small rural community, despite being the county seat and an important cross-roads town.
 Beall's large brick Federal-style home, built overlooking Commerce Lane (now West Montgomery Avenue), was designed to impress both inside and out.
+By the 1820s, Upton Beall owned twenty-five enslaved persons, some of whom lived in the house and others who lived in quarters elsewhere on the property.

 After Beall died in 1827, ownership of the house moved to his wife, Jane, and his three surviving daughters, Mathilda, Jane Elizabeth, and Margaret.
-Jane Beall never remarried, and her three daughters never married.
+Jane Beall supplemented her income through the sale of her wine and butter.
+She never remarried, and her three daughters never married.
 The daughters lived in the house their entire lives.
 After Mathilda and Jane Elizabeth died, Margaret Beall invited a cousin, Amelia Somervell, to live in the house with her.

-Somervell married John L. Dawson, a local farmer and landowner, and lived at the house with her husband and nine children (eight of whom survived to adulthood).
-When the last of Beall's daughters died in the late 1800s, she left the house to three of Somervell-Dawson's daughters, continuing the tradition of three sisters being owners of the house.
+Amelia Somervell married John L. Dawson, a local farmer and landowner, and lived at the house until she died in 1898, leaving her husband John and nine children (eight of whom survived to adulthood).

+When Margaret Beall died in 1901, she left the house to three of Amelia and John Dawson's daughters—Margaret Somerville Dawson, Mary Kiger Dawson, and Priscilla Beall Dawson—continuing the tradition of three sisters being owners of the house.
+John L. Dawson served on the Rockville City Council in 1906.